Transform your mind and world through off-campus experiences in global urban centers that broaden your horizons and make you a better designer.

 Many of the programs we offer are in different countries, but there also are opportunities in the U.S., which is why we often refer to study abroad as “off-campus study.”
 Whether far away or closer to home, we feel that off-campus study is an important, often transformational experience.

 We require off-campus study for undergraduate Architecture majors.
 This can be a semester abroad or at the Nashville Urban Design Studio.
-Interior Architecture majors are strongly encouraged to study abroad, and students in Landscape Architecture have opportunities to study abroad, too.
+Interior Architecture and Graphic Design majors are strongly encouraged to study abroad, and students in Landscape Architecture have opportunities to study abroad, too.
 In general, our undergraduate students study off campus during their third year.

 Explore Our Opportunities